peridot-b/Regular-Expressions-/README.md

 # Regular-Expressions-
-Definition of Regular Expression (RegEc):
+Definition of Regular Expression (RegEx):

 Regular expressions are patterns used to match characters, combinations and strength.
 They are objects in javascript.